- Home

 Entry requirements

-Early Years Initial Teacher Training (EYITT) offers pathway programmes for working with children from birth to five years old.
+In England, Early Years Teacher Status (EYTS) is a teaching award specific to working with children from birth to five years old.
 Early years teachers tend to be employed in nurseries.
 They’re largely responsible for early child development, so they must be skilled, competent and passionate.

 How do you get Early Years Teacher Status (EYTS)?